wp-plugins/add-to-any/README.txt

 Regardless of circumstances for passing W3C tests, the plugin will always output semantically valid and robot-readable code, so publishers do not have to worry about search engine crawler errors due to invalid code.
 Both <a href="https://en.wikipedia.org/wiki/Web_standards">web standards</a> and <a href="https://en.wikipedia.org/wiki/Cross-browser">cross-browser</a> compatibility are taken seriously.

+= How can I load the buttons after content insertion with AJAX and infinite scroll? =

+Fire the standard `post-load` event to have the plugin initiate AddToAny buttons:
+`jQuery( 'body' ).trigger( 'post-load' );`

+A few prerequisites:

+ * The response has an `HTTP_X_REQUESTED_WITH` header set to `xmlhttprequest`
+ * `jQuery` available
+ * AddToAny script blocks in the response need to execute, so don't use jQuery's `load` method *with a selector expression*.
+Selector expression usage with that method will cause script blocks in the response <a href="https://api.jquery.com/load/#script-execution">to be stripped out</a>

 = Why does the menu appear behind embedded objects (like Flash)? =

 Please read <a href="https://www.addtoany.com/buttons/customize/show_over_embeds">this document</a> for an explanation and possible fix.
 For WordPress, an easier fix is to have the plugin <a href="https://www.addtoany.com/buttons/customize/wordpress/hide_embeds">hide intersecting embedded objects</a>.